jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 - Haplosclerida = 700
 - Myxospongia = 976
 - por2 = 0 (this one will not have a file in the specific_losses directory, because it would be empty)

+#### Is it more parsimonious for the ctenophores to branch first?

+What is the magnitude of the Ctenophore loss in each of the branching scenarios? ctenos first = 6180 orthogroups lost
+sponges first = 18572 orthogroups lost

+**sponge first tree:**
+Metazoa gains = 14238
+cteno_rest gains = 947
+cteno losses = 18572
+sponge losses = 1854

+comparison of the OGs gained in the cteno_rest node and Metazoa node with those lost in the Ctenophora node.
+`sort cteno_rest.txt > sorted_cteno_rest.txt`
+`sort Ctenophora_loss.txt > sorted_Ctenophora_loss.txt`
+`comm -12 sorted_cteno_rest.txt sorted_Ctenophora_loss.txt | less`  <- yields nothing at all.
+This makes sense, because the Dollo parsimony model would have merely inferred the gain somewhere else.
+Reality check.
+`sort Metazoa_gains.txt > sorted_Metazoa_gains.txt`
+`comm -12 sorted_Metazoa_gains.txt sorted_Ctenophora_loss.txt > metagain_ctenoloss.txt`
+This new file, "metagain_ctenoloss.txt" contains 13284 orthogroups, so ctenophores are losing a huge portion of the genes that have now been gained at the ancestral Metazoa node.

+How do sponges do in this same scenario?
+`sort Porifera_loss.txt > sorted_Porifera_loss.txt`
+`comm -12 sorted_Metazoa_gains.txt sorted_Porifera_loss.txt > metagain_spongeloss.txt`
+This new file contains 1 orthogroup.
+Literally just the one.

+**cteno first tree:**
+Metazoa gains = 1913
+sponge_rest gains = 13283
+cteno losses = 6180
+sponge losses = 2765

+comparison of the OGs gained in the sponge_rest node and Metazoa node with those lost in the Ctenophora node.
+Procedure is the same as above.
+`comm -12 losses/sorted_Ctenophora_loss.txt sorted_Metazoa_gain.txt | less` <- yields nothing.
+Again, this makes sense for the Dollo parsimony approach.
+At the Porifera node, sponges lose 957 (in metagain_spongeloss.txt) of the OGs gained at the Metazoa node.

+#### How many losses are in common between the two trees?

+(from here: /mnt/lustre/macmaneslab/jlh1023/chap3_2020/interesting_orthos)
+`comm -12 losses/sorted_Porifera_loss.txt ../sponge_first/sorted_Porifera_loss.txt > Porifera_common_losses.txt`
+There are **1808** OGs that are lost at the Porifera node no matter which clade branches first.
+This is almost every loss from the sponge-first tree, and the majority of them from the cteno-first tree.
+I'm going to pull these out an have a look at them separately.

+`/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/pull_alignments.py -l Porifera_common_losses.txt -a /mnt/lustre/plachetzki/shared/metazoa_2020/above_80/OrthoFinder/Results_Oct19/Orthogroup_Sequences/ -n Porifera_common_losses_seqs`

+`grep -h ">" Porifera_common_losses_seqs/*fa | sed 's_>__' > Porifera_common_losses_seqnames.txt`

+`/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/prune_interpro_results.py -l Porifera_common_losses_seqnames.txt -t gene_universe_Porifera_no_aliens.tsv -o Porifera_common_losses_inter.tsv`

+#### Characterizing gains and losses at focal nodes (cteno first tree)

+I have put lists of GO terms for the Porifera node into revigo (http://revigo.irb.hr/) which eliminates duplicates and helps with listing and visualizing the terms.
+I put in the GO terms for Porifera gains, a different one for Porifera losses, and a third one for Porifera losses that also overlap with Porifera losses in the sponge-first tree.
+These are the losses that no one will be able to dispute, so they could be important.
+I'm not sure which of these GO terms I should look into first, so I am just going to take a couple of top hits from the gains to begin with, and trace them back to their orthogroups.
+That way we can make trees from the orthogroups and get a clear idea of what they are in a more specific way than the very general terms that GO stuff annotates with.

+I'm going to start with a molecular function one, GO:0005201 - extracellular matrix structural constituent.
+It's a decently high hit in the gains, but it also shows up in the losses, so I want to see a little more nuance with it, which I'm hoping I'll get by investigating the OGs that go with it.

+First, I need to search for the GO term in the interproscan results.
+`grep "GO:0005201" Porifera_gain_inter.tsv | less`
+There are 59 lines of results here.
+I'm just going to take the sequence name of the first one and search for it in the orthogroup files.
+`grep "Leuconia_nivea_36217" Porifera_gain_seqs/*.fa`
+This yields just one instance (which makes sense) "Porifera_gain_seqs/OG0011214.fa" so that worked great!
+I did the same thing for the last entry in that first grep result, "Mycale_grandis_48606" and it gave me a different orthogroup, "Porifera_gain_seqs/OG0012807.fa" so there could definitely be multiple that have the same GO term associated with them.
+Because of this, I'm going to take a slightly different approach to finding the right OGs.
+I'll save the results of that first grep to a file, and then pare it down to just the sequence names.
+Then I can use one of the scripts I've already written to pull out the OGs associated with those sequences.

+I looked for the same GO term in the Porifera losses because it is also listed there, and got a differnt OG back

+parser = argparse.ArgumentParser(description = "arguments for finding the functions of specific mouse transcripts") parser.add_argument("-i", "--inter", required = True, help = "path to interproscan tsv output") parser.add_argument("-l", "--listfile", required = True, help = "path to a list file of all transcripts of interest") parser.add_argument("-o", "--out", required = True, help = "path to an output text file")